 - Diandra Debrose Zimmerman of Dicello Levitt Gutzler

-- Eric Kennedy of Weisman Kennedy Z& Berris
+- Eric Kennedy of Weisman Kennedy & Berris

 - Leslie LaMacchia of Pulaski Kherker